Tricliona

 Tricliona is a genus of leaf beetles in the subfamily Eumolpinae.
 It contains at least 35 species, and is distributed from India and Southern China to the Philippines and New Guinea.

+In 2023, Tricliona was proposed as a synonym of Bathseba Motschulsky, 1866, while Tricliona foveipennis Bryant, 1950 (the only species described from New Guinea), was transferred to the genus Gressittella.

 Species

 The following species are placed in the genus: